slothsoft/sprint-simulation/README.md

 | LIO-31441 |  5.6 |    7.2 | 15.038 |  9.279 | Angie   |  5.6 |
 | LIO-31442 |  1.4 |   2.14 |  4.222 |  2.587 | Angie   |  1.4 |

-Let's analyze our team members first:
+Let's take a look at our team members first:

 - **Angie** finishes tasks in 70% of the hours and is a perfect guesser
-- **Bert** finishes tasks in 100% of the hours and guesses with 10% derivation
+- **Bert** finishes tasks in 100% of the hours and guesses with 10% deviation
-- **Charles** finishes tasks in 200% of the hours and guesses with 50% derivation
+- **Charles** finishes tasks in 200% of the hours and guesses with 50% deviation

 The interesting tasks are: